Osiris-Team/A/README.md

 ```
 The constructor is the function called to initialise an object:
 - There can only be one in a file/object.
-- It behaves like a regular function, which means that it can also have parameters,
+- It is similar to a regular function, which means that it can also have parameters,
-  but no return type.
+  but no return type (note that the parameters will be available to the instantiated object if not set to private).
 - It gets added by the compiler automatically if not existing (with no parameters).
 - Variables defined inside the contructor are only available to the instantiated object.